CHAMPLAIN CANALWAY TRAIL; WATERFORD-MECHANICVILLE:

 Starting from Waterford (Fulton Street/Mill Road); In front of you lies a dam across the Mohawk River.
 To the left are some rocky falls on the river and Goat Island beyond them.
 To your right is the Old Champlain Canal.
 Picnic tables located here as well.
 Look for the Old Champlain Canal Lock #4 with the wooden bridge crossing over it.
 The Champlain Canalway Trail starts here following the Old Champlain Canal northwards along its east bank, passing by the iron Fulton Street Bridge.

-Note; If you head left up Fulton St to Saratoga Ave (Route 32) and travel left on-road (sidewalk available) you'll cross a bridge over the Mohawk River.
-Come to Route 787 after 0.7 miles.
+Note; If you head back to Saratoga Ave (Route 32) and travel left on-road (sidewalk available) you'll cross a bridge over the Mohawk River and come to Route 787 after 0.7 miles.
 Left is the start of the Route 787 Path, a paved trail that travels along the east side of Route 787 for 1.1 miles to Dyke Ave.
 Here you may connect to the on-road portion of the Mohawk Hudson Bikeway .

 Continuing along the stone-dust Champlain